-Freddie Mac, one of the largest providers of funding for U.S. housing funds, is set to break ground on its first bond backed by commercial mortgages, according to a source familiar with the offering.
+NEW YORK - Freddie Mac, one of the largest providers of funding for U.S. housing, is set to break ground on its first bond backed by commercial mortgages, a source familiar with the offering said on Friday.

-The sale is expected to be about $1 billion, through a trust organized by Deutsche Bank, the source said.
+The sale, as early as Tuesday, could be about $1 billion through a trust organized by Deutsche Bank, the source said.

-Freddie Mac and rival Fannie Mae have been the main sources of funding for multifamily housing with the $700 billion market for commercial mortgage-backed securities frozen for the past year.
-Its multifamily portfolio in the first quarter increased to $75.7 billion from $72.7 billion at the end of 2008.
+Freddie Mac (FRE.P) and rival Fannie Mae (FNM.P) have been the main sources of funding for multifamily housing with the $700 billion market for commercial mortgage-backed securities frozen for the past year.

-The McLean, Virginia-based company already issues billions of dollars in residential mortgage-backed securities each month.
-Those MBS are guaranteed by Freddie Mac.
+McLean, Virginia-based Freddie Mac already issues and guarantees billions of dollars in residential mortgage-backed securities each month.

 The new commercial securities may also carry some form of Freddie Mac backing, the source said.
 (Reporting by Al Yoon; Editing by James Dalgleish)